timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart E-Attendance and Leave/CHAPTER 63-LEAVE/SUBCHAPTER I-ANNUAL AND SICK LEAVE.md

     * (iv) an employee of the Panama Canal Commission when employed on the Isthmus of Panama;

-    * (v) a physician, dentist, or nurse in the Veterans Health Administration of the Department of Veterans Affairs;
+    * (v) an employee of the Veterans Health Administration who is covered by a leave system established under section 7421 of title 38;

     * (vi) an employee of either House of Congress or of the two Houses;